TravisWheelerLab/sculu-rs/README.md

 Gap_init rate = 0.08 (25 / 332), avg. gap size = 1.00 (25 / 25)
 ```

+NOTE: The Python implementation next filters all the alignments for those "with scores that are 10 bits less than the maximum score of the region."
+Is this necessary?

-These are all we care about right now, so:
+These alignment scores are all we care about right now.
+I can use Python module `csvkit` to look at the results:

 ```
 $ grep -E '^\d+\s+' test_set.fa.ali | awk 'BEGIN {OFS="\t"} {print $1, $5, $9}' > ali.scores